-Some Images and descriptions might varry to the current release due to updates of the application over time.
+Some Images and descriptions might differ to the current release due to updates of the application over time.
 The general usage however should be similar.

-An asset can be selected by identifying it's location ( through the GPS of the iPhone device or Trimble R1 ) , by selecting the asset manually on the map and for indoor use the QR functionality can be used.
+An asset can be selected by identifying its location ( through the GPS of the iPhone device or Trimble R1 ) , by selecting the asset manually on the map and for indoor the QR functionality can be used.

 To use the QR functionality - please find the needed information below.